Skip to main contentSkip to data table

 Don't

 • Reference primitives (--p-blue-500) directly in components, except for documented local visualizations that intentionally need a primitive ramp before a semantic token exists.
-Current exceptions include the PSI lead card's red/amber primitive ramp in src/components/kpi-bar.tsx.
+Current exceptions include the PSI lead card's red/amber primitive ramp in src/components/kpi-bar-parts.tsx.

 • Hardcode hex values in chart components — use the JS token maps